sunng87/handlebars-rust/README.md

 Run `cargo run --example render` to see results.
 (or `RUST_LOG=INFO cargo run --example render`) for logging output.

+## Handlebars-js features supported in Handlebars-rust

+* Expression / Block Helpers
+* Built-in helpers
+* Customizing helper
+* Parameter and hashes for helper
+* Partials, include
+* Omitting whitespace with `~`

+Feel free to report an issue if you find something broken.
+We aren't going to implement all features of handlebars-js, but we should have a workaround for cases we don't support.

 ## Handlebars for Iron

 I have started another project